Emzzy241/PIG-Latin-/README.md

  <!-- THE NEXT SPEC
  3. Still following my algorithm, the next should be writing a function for words starting with qu No forLoop is needed here because this is a simple function that can be executed with a conditional and with a new method called .slice()... this slices out the characters you want and you can now choose to store them back in the variable....
 So back to the next spec, to solve this now I will create a function: wordsStartingWithQu...
 I will first create a variable for storing the sliced value of the words enterred and then I use a conditional...
-Here is the code
+Here is the CODE:

     function wordsStartingWithQu(thisWord){
         let storingSlicedValue = thisWord.slice(0, 2);